Adapt Text

 at Wed, Jul 4, 2010

-To format a number you can also use the Java standard number formating:
+To format a number you can also use the Java standard number formatting:

 <itemvalue format="#,###,##0.00" locale="de_DE">price</itemvalue>